dap1995/elixir_just_to_reminder/README.md

 ## Why?

-This is a Markdown file to use like reminder of elixir details, because I learning things very fast and forget also.
+This is a Markdown file to use like reminder of elixir details, because I learn things very fast and forget also.
 Then this will help me to remember elixir caracteristics.

 ### Sigils